Saltar para o conteúdo

 English on the first page of the original Portuguese edition of Smiling in

-the Darkness to the opening line "April is the cruellest month" from T.S.
+to the opening line "April is the cruellest month" from T.S.

 Eliot’s classic poem "The Wasteland," Isabel signaled that she had survived to